devnw/validator/README.md

 validator.Valid(testStruct{true})
 ```

-This libary will check for *nil* first on any nillable type, then it uses a type
+This library will check for *nil* first on any nillable type, then it uses a type
-swtich to check for validity on known types.
+switch to check for validity on known types.

 * For slices it will indicate which element of the slice that is passed in is
 invalid when using `Assert`